-Why You Need an Occupational Hearing Conservationists (OHC)
+Why You Need an Occupational Hearing Conservationist (OHC)

-Why do I need an OHC in my hearing conservation program?
+Why do I need a certified OHC in my hearing conservation program?

 CAOHC training is unique because it requires students to complete a minimum of 180 minutes of hands-on audiometric practicum and 60 minutes of hearing protection fitting practicum.
 All practica are completed under the direct supervision of a CAOHC approved Course Director who attests to the competency of the OHC.
-Certified Occupational Hearing Conservationists (COHCs) have also demonstrated mastery of the subjects learned by taking and passing the CAOHC standardized written examination.
+Certified Occupational Hearing Conservationists have also demonstrated mastery of the subjects learned by taking and passing the CAOHC standardized written examination.
+The CAOHC COHC credential is valid for five years.

 A COHC possesses the capability to serve as a key member of the hearing conservation team.
 Many Federal, State, and local policies require COHC training for individuals conducting monitoring audiometry as part of a hearing conservation program (HCP), but in addition to any regulatory requirement, the use of a COHC in your company HCP represents a best-practice approach not only to monitoring audiometry, but to hearing conservation in general.
 When COHCs are involved in company HCPs, employees have access to a subject matter experts in hearing protection fitting, hearing health education, and addressing the needs of the HCP beyond monitoring audiometry alone.
 CAOHC fully endorses the use of the COHC in all HCPs.